miriam-mr90/huckleberry/README.md

 ## 🛠️ Peek Behind the Scenes

-A quick look at the tech stack, tools, and libraries used to build HucklePlay:
+A quick look at the tech stack, tools, and libraries used to build HuckleLab:

 - Vite: Super fast build tool that makes local development smooth and instant.
 - TypeScript: Adds type safety and better structure to the code, keeping things neat.